tspnetwork/tspdocs/content/docs/protocol/concepts/keyring.md

 danger

-**NOTE**: Cosmos `secp256k1` keys are not supported on Evmos due to compatibility issues with Ethereum transactions.
+**NOTE**: Cosmos `secp256k1` keys are not supported on TSP due to compatibility issues with Ethereum transactions.

 ## Keyring Backends